Abuzar84/My_Portfolio/Portfolio/README.md

 This is the source for my personal portfolio website.
 It demonstrates my work as a web developer, including projects, demos, and links to live sites or repositories.

 ## Technologies
-Common technologies used in this portfolio (update as needed):
+Common technologies used in this portfolio:
 - HTML
 - CSS
 - Tailwindcss